keptn-contrib/artifacthub/asana/1.0.0/README.md

 # Asana Integration

+> This integration is for Keptn v1.
+It is no longer supported.
+>
+> Users are advised to use Keptn instead: https://keptn.sh

 [Asana](https://asana.com) is a project management and task tracking platform.
 This page describes how to integrate Keptn with Asana.

 ![tagged user](https://raw.githubusercontent.com/keptn-contrib/artifacthub/main/asana/1.0.0/assets/tagged-user.png)